System FR as Foundations for Stainless: Introduction

 We prove the soundness of our type system using a reducibility interpretation of types.
 The goal of our verification system is to ensure that a given term belongs to the semantic denotation of a given type.
 For simple types such as natural numbers, this denotation is the set of untyped lambda calculus terms that evaluate, in a finite number of steps, to a non-negative integer.
 For function types the denotation are, as is typical in reducibility approaches, terms that, when applied to terms in denotation of argument type, evaluate to terms in the denotation of the result type.
 Such denotation gives us a unified framework for function contracts expressed as refinement types.
 The approach ensures termination of programs because the semantics of types only contain terms that are terminating in call-by-value semantics.

 We have formally proven using the Coq proof assistant~\cite{Coq} the soundness of our typing algorithm, implying that when verification conditions generated for checking that a term $t$ belongs to a type $T$ are semantically valid, the term $t$ belongs to the semantic denotation of the type $T$.
 The bidirectional typing algorithm handles the expressive types in a deterministic and predictable way, which enables good and localized error reporting to the user.
-To solve generated verification conditions, we use existing implementation invoking the Inox solver\footnote{\url{https://github.com/epfl-lara/inox}} that translates them into first-order language of SMT solvers~\cite{VoirolKK15}.
+To solve generated verification conditions, we use existing implementation invoking the Inox solver\footnote{\url{https://github.com/epfl-lara/inox}} that reduces higher-order queries to the first-order language of SMT solvers~\cite{VoirolKK15}.
 Our semantics of types provides a definition of soundness for such solvers; any solver that respects the semantics can be used with our verification condition generator.
 Our bidirectional type checking algorithm thus becomes a new, trustworthy verification condition generator for Stainless.
 We were successful in verifying many existing Stainless benchmarks using the new approach.

 We summarize our contributions as follows: \begin{itemize} \item We present a rich type system, called System FR, that combines System F with dependent types, refinements, equality types, and recursive types~(Sections~\ref{sec:operational} and \ref{sec:definitions}). \item We define a bidirectional type-checking algorithm for System FR (Section~\ref{sec:bidi}).
-Our algorithm generates verification conditions that are then solved by the (existing) SMT-based solver Inox. \item We prove\iftoggle{arxiv}{\footnote{\url{https://github.com/epfl-lara/SystemFR}}}{} in the Coq proof assistant soundness of our bidirectional type-checking algorithm that reduces program correctness to proving that certain formulas always evaluate to true (Section~\ref{sec:coq}). \item We built a verification condition generator based on these foundations\iftoggle{arxiv}{\footnote{\url{https://github.com/jad-hamza/stainless/tree/type-inference}}}{} and evaluated it on around $14$k lines of benchmarks (Section~\ref{sec:implementation}), showing that generating proof obligations using type checking is effective in practice. \end{itemize}
+Our algorithm generates verification conditions that are solved by the (existing) SMT-based solver Inox. \item We prove\footnote{\url{https://github.com/epfl-lara/SystemFR/tree/oopsla2019}} soundness of our bidirectional type-checking algorithm that reduces program correctness to proving that certain formulas always evaluate to true (Section~\ref{sec:coq}).
+Our formalization also supports additional expressive notions, such as infinite intersections and unions as well as refinement conditions given by non-emptiness of an arbitrary type. \item We built a verification condition generator based on these foundations\iftoggle{arxiv}{\footnote{\url{https://github.com/jad-hamza/stainless/tree/type-inference}}}{} and evaluated it on around $14$k lines of benchmarks (Section~\ref{sec:implementation}), showing that generating proof obligations using type checking is effective in practice. \end{itemize}